R-Ross414/assignment5/README.md

 Worked with tutor from Varsity tutors

 Comments:
 I finished as much as I could but could not complete all of the commands or do as much testing with file IO as I wanted to.
+The comments give some indication of what I attempted but it took longer than expected to override operators, etc.